mvysny/karibu-helloworld-application/README.md

 > Note: this example project uses Gradle.
 For Maven-based example project please visit
 > [karibu10-helloworld-application-maven](https://github.com/mvysny/karibu10-helloworld-application-maven).

+For Vaadin 14 project please see the [v14 branch](https://github.com/mvysny/karibu10-helloworld-application/tree/v14).

 # Preparing Environment

 Java 8 (or higher) JDK is required.

-Vaadin 14 apps also require nodejs and pnpm, but these tools are installed automatically for you when you build the app for the first time via Gradle.
+Vaadin 17 apps also require nodejs and pnpm, but these tools are installed automatically for you when you build the app for the first time via Gradle.
 Alternatively, you can install nodejs and npm to your OS: